Markusdreyer/react-workshop/step-by-step.md

   <summary>:pushpin:MacOS</summary>

-First, open up a terminal, you can do this by using Spotlight, which is the magnifying glass on the top right corner of your screen, write in `terminal` and press enter when the search is finished.
+First, open up a terminal, you can do this by using Spotlight, which is the magnifying glass in the top right corner of your screen, write in `terminal` and press enter when the search is finished.

   When the terminal is open, navigate to a suitable place to clone the repo, such as in the `Documents` folder: `cd ~/Documents`

 </details>

 Now we want to clone the project using git.
-This can be done using the `git clone` command with a url to the git repository.
-In github this can be found by pressing the green `Code` button on the repository page, and it should show the link in the popup box.
+This can be done using the `git clone` command with a URL to the git repository.
+In GitHub this can be found by pressing the green `Code` button on the repository page, and it should show the link in the popup box.
 We'll include it in the command here you simplify things.

 Use the following command